5 Real Reasons Why You Should Shave Your Legs (That Have Nothing To Do With Aerodynamics)

 tick

-If you ride in the woods (or even on back roads,) ticks can jump off weeds and grab your leg hair, then make their way around your body until they decide to bite.
-Smooth legs don’t leave them much to grab onto, so it’s less likely that a tick will stay on your body.
+If you ride in the woods (or even on back roads,) ticks will find you!
+I get so many ticks, I swear they can jump off weeds and fly through the air, grab your leg hair, then make their way around your body until they decide to bite down.
+Smooth legs don’t leave them as much to grab onto, so it’s less likely that a tick will stay on your body.

 I’ve found five ticks on me so far this year, but with my smooth legs, most have been stuck hiding on my clothes.
 With hairy legs, I probably would have had at least twice as many ticks, some of which may have crawled through my leg hair and made a nice home somewhere on my upper thigh!